Home

 Arm & Hammer makes a good Oven Cleaner which Consumers' Union has deemed non-toxic, or just sprinkle baking soda on the moist oven surface and scrub with steel wool.

-Or mix equal parts of castille soap, borax and water.
+Or mix equal parts of casstille soap, borax and water.

 Apply mixture, let set for 20 minutes.
 Scrub with mixture of baking soda and salt.